Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "Hey, I know you!"

 Ginn looked down from his turret at the enormous Stoneback brute standing up against his Growler.
-The voice behind the mask sounded familiar…
+The voice behind the mask sounded familiar...

 Sure enough, it was the same huge ‘Back that had saved him from the cloaked Hunter attack, and who was friendly with him at chow.
 Now, here he was again except with a hundred of his Brothers, once again saving Ginn’s tail.